 Thus next time, you can very quickly open emacs by just typing e -nw [file].
 Note that the -nw option refers to 'no window', meaning that emacs will be started directly in shell mode instead of graphical-user-interface (GUI) mode.
 This is very useful if we want to modify a file on a remote computer, where we do not have a fast network connection for graphical interactions.
 The text-based editor mode is much faster and is usually sufficient for most tasks.
+If you don't already have an efficient editor that you know how to use remotely, I recommend to learn how to use emacs and common short-cuts by searching the manual pages of emacs on the internet.

 5. Make sure to restart Bash (or open a new Bash shell) so that your changes to .bashrc and .alias will take effect.
+Another way of activating the changes is to call source .bashrc.